doguhanpolat/esp8266_WebServer-Statik-ip-/README.md

 ## Enter the local network information

+>You need to modify the following two variables with your network credentials, so that your ESP8266 can establish a connection with your router.

     const char* ssid = "REPLACE_WITH_YOUR_SSID";
     const char* password = "REPLACE_WITH_YOUR_PASSWORD";

->You need to modify the following two variables with your network credentials, so that your ESP8266 can establish a connection with your router.
+## Setting ESP8266 Static IP Address

+    IPAddress gateway(192, 168, 1, 1);                 // Default Gateway
+    IPAddress local_IP(192, 168, 1, 184);             // Static IP Address for ESP8266
+    IPAddress subnet(255, 255, 0, 0);                // Subnet Mask

+**Important:** You need to use an available IP address in your local network and the corresponding gateway.

 ## Command required to connect to your local network

     WiFi.begin(ssid, password);